 Clinical trial sites and Investigators

-One of the challenging factors in the clinical trial industry is finding the right sites and investigators.
-After the study initiation, it is the clinical trial clinical investigator who drives the clinical trial forward, and choosing the most efficient resource minimizes hurdles and avoids delays in the clinical trials.
+One of the challenging factors in the clinical trial industry is finding perfect sites and investigators.
+After initiating a study, it is the clinical investigator who drives the clinical trial forward.
+Choosing the most efficient resource minimizes hurdles and avoids delays in clinical trials.

 The key considerations in the selection of sites and investigators include

 - Quality sites and investigators.

 - Study timelines.

 - Patient recruitment strategies.